We have made a list of Best Headphones Under $100 in 2020 so you can delve deeper into the world of audio without paying much.

 They can be used in passive mode when the cable is plugged in.

-House of Marley estimates the Positive Vibration XL’s battery life to be roughly 24 hours but your results will vary with your volume levels.
+House of Marley claims the Positive Vibration XL’s battery life to be roughly 24 hours.
+However, results may vary with your volume levels.

 These budget headphones deliver powerful bass depth and surprisingly solid balance with the highs and high mids.